-Cooking a cheesecake on a sleepy sunday can be one of the best wholesome activities.
+Cooking a cheesecake on a lazy Sunday can be one of the best wholesome activities you can do.
 Although, making a cheesecake is hard work and knowing if you have made an undercooked cheesecake is vital!

 In this article we will explore how to tell if your cheesecake is undercooked and how to fix your undercooked cheesecake.

 - How To Tell If Cheesecake Is Undercooked

 - What Does Undercooked Cheesecake Look Like?

 - How To Save An Undercooked Cheesecake

 - How To Finish Cooking An Undercooked Cheesecake